Career: 2005 - 2011

 Barely weeks later, Setanta surprised Ireland’s Hurling fraternity by announcing that he intended to return to Australia to accept a position as an International Rookie with the Carlton Football Club.
 It was a courageous decision, but one made with single-minded intent.
 Within an hour of his flight touching down at Tullamarine airport in 2004, he was on the training track at Princes Park – about to learn a whole new game in a mostly-foreign land.

 At that time, the Carlton Football Club was facing near-oblivion at bottom of the VFL ladder.
 Heck, even finding a complement of reliable, consistent players was a problem.
 But desperate times call for desperate measures, and the recruitment of O’hAilpin was one of the more unusual methods employed.
-In Setanta we had found a 198 cm hard-running, elite athlete – now all that was required was to teach him the game!
+In Setanta Carlton had found a 198 cm hard-running, elite athlete – now all that was required was to teach him the game!

 To his immense credit, Setanta (soon nicknamed ‘Carlos’ after the rock guitar legend Carlos Santana) knuckled down to the task ahead and became a sponge for football knowledge.
 In his early games for the Northern Bullants he was all at sea, but it wasn’t long before some good judges were commenting on how hard he ran from the first bounce, how he welcomed the physical clashes, and how he rarely lost his feet.
 The mantra of always creating a contest was drummed into him incessantly, and he learned fast.
-So fast in fact, that after kicking 7 goals for the Bullants in a VFL match against Williamstown, he was elevated to the primary list to replace the injured Anthony Franchina – a mighty achievement in the circumstances.
-Late in the year, a foot stress fracture hampered his progress, but he recovered in time to head back home and represent a triumphant Irish side that beat Australia in that season’s International Rules series.
+So fast in fact, that after kicking 7 goals for the Northern Bullants in a VFL match against Williamstown, he was elevated to the primary list to replace the injured Anthony Franchina – a mighty achievement in the circumstances.
+Late in the year, a foot stress fracture hampered his progress, but he recovered in time to head back home and play for a triumphant Irish side that beat Australia in that season’s International Rules series.
 During that trip, he also turned out alongside his brothers for their club side Na Piarsaigh, as they won the Cork senior Hurling Championship.

 Season 2005 began on a high for the big Irishman.
 Having changed his Carlton guernsey number from 38 to 17, he knew he was on the brink of senior selection.
 As well, his younger brother Aisake had also decided to shoot for an AFL career, and had joined Setanta at Princes Park.
 Aisake was to stay at Carlton for four years, but didn’t manage a senior game and was delisted at the end of 2008.
 Speaking at that time, Setanta was devastated for his little brother.
 “Family is everything to me,” he said.
 “I wanted for him to make it so much.
 He had the same dream as me, but things didn't go his way.”